auth0/docs/protocols.md

-# Protocols supported by Auth0
+# Identity Protocols supported by Auth0

-Auth0 implements proven, common and popular identity protocols used in consumer oriented web products (e.g. OAuth2) and in enterprise deployments (e.g. SAML, WS-Federation).
+Auth0 implements proven, common and popular identity protocols used in consumer oriented web products (e.g. OAuth / OpenId Connect) and in enterprise deployments (e.g. [SAML](saml-configuration), WS-Federation).
 In most cases you won't need to go this deep to use Auth0.

->This article is meant as an introduction.
+> This article is meant as an introduction.
 See the references section below for more information.

 ## OAuth Server Side